PaulKratsios18/PaulKratsios18/README.md

 ## 🚀 Featured Projects
 ### [Dinder](https://github.com/PaulKratsios18/Dinder)
 #### Swipe.
 Match.
 Eat.
 Dinder is a web application designed to answer the question: "Where should we eat?"
-It makes group restaurant decisions fun and collaborative by letting users swipe left or right on restaurant options.
-The app uses advanced ranking and matching algorithms to find the perfect spot for everyone.
+It uses advanced ranking and matching algorithms to find the perfect spot for everyone.
+Users can host or join sessions using unique codes, set preferences like cuisine and price range, and see matches in real-time.

 #### Key Features
 - **Group Matchmaking**: Host or join sessions using a unique code to decide as a group.